ikarus-project/ikarus/README.md

 It is heavily inspired by the finite element softwares [DUNE](https://dune-project.org/), the book [DUNE — The Distributed and Unified Numerics Environment](https://www.springer.com/gp/book/9783030597016), [deal.II](https://www.dealii.org/) and [Kratos](https://github.com/KratosMultiphysics/Kratos).

-We favor value semantics and readability is the main concern.
+We favor value semantics and readability.

 Concerning the design of CI and the documentation we were inspired by [Autodiff](https://autodiff.github.io/)  and [Kratos](https://github.com/KratosMultiphysics/Kratos).